The Manufacturing and Engineering Industry Reference Committee (IRC), supported by IBSA Manufacturing.

 Feedback should be emailed to [email protected] by Monday 5 August 2019.
 When providing your feedback, please add the name of the discussion paper in the subject line of the email.
 Please provide feedback regarding further suggested changes and your agreement with what has been proposed.
 It is just as important for us to receive feedback telling us you agree with the proposed changes as it is to receive feedback with suggested changes.

 Project Governance, Methodologies and Timelines

 This project follows the Training Package Development and Endorsement Process Policy and uses the IBSA Manufacturing Training Package Development Methodology.
 The process provides robust evidence to support the AISC’s decision-making process.

-Release 2.0 of this project was endorsed in 2019 and is available live on training.gov.au.
+Release 2.0 of this project was endorsed in 2019 and is available live on the National Register of VET, training.gov.au.
 However, it is still pending ministerial approval.